top of page

 The Incredible Hulk Season 2

-The expanded episode count thankfully brings some much needed variety in themes & stakes.
-Manages to develop Jack McGee into a likeable foil you can't help but root for.
-Even includes an incredibly rare cameo of the legendary Jack Kirby.
+The expanded episode count thankfully brings some much needed variety in themes and stakes.
+It even manages to develop Jack McGee into a likeable foil you can't help but root for.
+To top it off they included an incredibly rare cameo of the legendary Jack Kirby.

 Premiere: Sep 22, 1978